Kiss the Blood Off My Hands: Marketing

 The touring group arrived in New York City on December 23, 1948, for a three-week run at the Capitol Theatre, opening for Every Girl Should Be Married, a Cary Grant film for RKO-Radio Pictures.
 New York's opening acts included Gene Sheldon, with his femme stooge, Loretta Fisher, doing a deadpan comedy pantomime act with a banjo, accompanied with bows and bumps to a drum background.
 Nancy Reed sang two solos, "Sing Hallelujah" and "What Did I Do", followed by Andy Roberts who sang "Black Magic".
 Waiter Long came on for a tap-dancing routine and the Skitch Henderson Orchestra performed "A Salute to Gershwin", which featured Gershwin numbers with Henderson on the piano.
 The show did so well at the Capitol Theatre that it was held over for an additional, fourth week, with the unfortunate absence of Lancaster, who was due back in Hollywood for the filming of Rope of Sand for Wallis at Paramount Studios.
 Lancaster was replaced by comic George Prentice.

 While Lancaster was busy promoting the film on the east coast and Midwest, Universal-International Pictures collaborated with Dell Publishing for a movie tie-in repress of Butler's novel under the title The Unafraid [Kiss the Blood Off My Hands] in December 1948.
 The cover artwork featured the text "starring Joan Fontaine & Burt Lancaster" along with an pulp art illustration of the two actors.
 The new edition was sold at every book store in the San Francisco, California and Portland, Oregon regions, with local newspapers and newspaper trucks filled with advertisements.

 Radio adaptation

-On February 21, 1949, Fontaine, Lancaster and Jay Novello reprised their roles for the Lux Radio Theater 60-minute radio adaptation of The Unafraid, broadcast on CBS.
+On February 21, 1949, Fontaine and Lancaster reprised their roles for the Lux Radio Theater 60-minute radio adaptation of The Unafraid, broadcast on CBS.
+Jay Novello, who had a smaller part in the film, played Newton's role on the radio adaptation.